Tania4695/TaskManagementSystem/README.md

 # Task Management System (ASP.NET MVC)

 A simple task management web application built with ASP.NET MVC.
-This mini-project allows users to register, log in, and manage their tasks through a web interface.
+This project allows users to register, log in, and manage their tasks through a web interface.

 ## 🔍 Project Description